 - test - Class unit tests.

 In the main folder is the vital AndroidManifest.xml file.
-This is used to configure the App and gives the final constructed App important properties.
-These properties appear in the compiled Android Application Package (APK) and are used by App stores, e.g. Google Play, and the Android Operating System (OS) to understand the requirements and abilites of the App.
-The default folders under main are:
+This is used to configure the app and gives the final constructed App important properties.
+These properties appear in the compiled Android Application Package (APK) and are used by app stores, e.g. Google Play, and the Android Operating System (OS) to understand the requirements and abilites of the app.
+The default folders under main (for a Java based app) are:

 - java - Contains the source code in folders named after the packages to which the Java classes belong.